Former Vice President Biden launches White House bid as Democrat frontrunner

 “This country can’t afford more years of a president looking to settle personal scores,” he said.

+There was no moral equivalence between racists and those fighting such inequality, he said.

+“In that moment, I knew the threat to this nation was unlike any I had ever seen in my lifetime,” said Biden.

-Biden’s candidacy will offer early hints about whether Democrats are more interested in finding a centrist who can win over the white working-class voters who went for Trump in 2016, or someone who can fire up the party’s diverse progressive wing, such as Senators Kamala Harris of California, Bernie Sanders of Vermont or Elizabeth Warren of Massachusetts.
+Biden’s candidacy will offer early hints about whether Democrats are more interested in finding a centrist who can win over the white working-class voters who backed Trump in 2016, or someone who can fire up the party’s diverse progressive wing, such as Senators Kamala Harris of California, Bernie Sanders of Vermont, or Elizabeth Warren of Massachusetts.

-Biden’s long history in the Senate, where he was a leading voice on foreign policy, will give liberal activists plenty to criticize.
+His long history in the Senate, where Biden was a leading voice on foreign policy, will give liberal activists plenty to criticize.
 As Senate Judiciary Committee chairman, he angered women’s rights activists with his handling of sexual harassment allegations against Clarence Thomas during the justice’s 1991 Supreme Court confirmation hearings.

-He also has been criticized for his ties to the financial industry, which is prominent in his home state of Delaware, and for his authorship of a 1994 crime act that led to increased incarceration rates.
+He also has been censured over his ties to the financial industry, which is prominent in his home state of Delaware, and for his authorship of a 1994 crime act that led to increased incarceration rates.

 Biden has been one of the party’s more aggressive Trump critics.
-Last year, he said he would “beat the hell” out of Trump if the two were in high school because of the way the president has talked about women.
-That prompted Trump to call him “Crazy Joe Biden” and claim on Twitter that Biden would “go down fast and hard, crying all the way” if they fought.
+Last year, he said he would have “beat the hell” out of Trump if the two were in high school because of the way the president has talked about women.
+That prompted Trump to call him “Crazy Joe Biden” and to claim on Twitter that Biden would “go down fast and hard, crying all the way” if they fought.

-Biden later lamented the exchange, saying “I shouldn’t get down in the mosh pit with this guy.”
+Biden later lamented the exchange, saying: “I shouldn’t get down in the mosh pit with this guy.”

 Known for his verbal gaffes on the campaign trail, Biden failed to gain traction with voters during his previous runs in 1988 and 2008.

-He dropped his 1988 bid amid allegations he plagiarized some of his stump oratory and early academic work.
+He dropped his 1988 bid amid allegations he had plagiarized some of his stump oratory and early academic work.
 But his experience and strong debate performances in 2008 impressed Obama enough that he tapped Biden as his running mate.

-Biden decided against a 2016 presidential bid after a lengthy public period of indecision as he wrestled with doubts about whether he and his family were ready for a grueling campaign while mourning his son Beau, who died of brain cancer in May 2015.
+Biden decided against a 2016 presidential bid after a lengthy public period of indecision, as he struggled with doubts over whether he and his family were ready for a grueling campaign while mourning his son Beau, who died of brain cancer in May 2015.
 His son had urged him to run.

-Biden faced some of the same family considerations this time around, as he is still coping with Beau’s death while his other son, Hunter, has gone through a divorce amid a reported relationship with Beau’s widow.
+Biden faced some of the same family considerations this time around as he continues to cope with Beau’s demise, while his other son, Hunter, has gone through a divorce.

-Reporting by John Whitesides and James Oliphant; Editing by Colleen Jenkins, Jonathan Oatis and Peter Graff
+Reporting by John Whitesides and James Oliphant; additional reporting by Susan Heavey, Rich McKay and Ginger Gibson; Editing by Colleen Jenkins, Jonathan Oatis, Peter Graff and Bernadette Baum